turnkeylinux-apps/tkldev/docs/advanced/building-packages-from-source.md

 Build a package with pool
 -------------------------

-I'll use TurnKey's "inithooks" package as an example:
+I'll use Turnkey's "inithooks" package as an example:

 First, clone or copy your source code to an appropriate location.
 We use /turnkey/public, but it can be any directory you like: